Voices under the radar

-Check out our latest articles from the ‘Global Development and Inclusion’ issue of UPP’s 2019 newsletters here: UPP MAR-APR 2019 ISSUE
+Check out our latest articles from the ‘Environment, Climate, and Energy’ issue of UPP’s 2019 newsletters here: UPP MAY-JUNE 2019 ISSUE

 UNU Peace and Progress (UPP) is a peer-reviewed student journal created and operated by the postgraduate students of the United Nations University (UNU).
 UPP was founded in 2013 under the belief that students can offer innovative views on pressing global issues.
 This Journal seeks to share these views with the world.
 Members of the Editorial Board are all students of the UNU.
 The UPP is released every academic semester corresponding to the University’s academic calendar.
 Special issues surrounding a particular theme may also be released.
 The work of the UPP seeks to promote the objectives set out by the Charter of the United Nations University Article 1, Paragraphs 2, 3 and 4: